 You can edit the permalink for a post or page in WordPress post or page editor.
-Just click on the “Edit” button next to permalink and underneath the post title to edit the permalink of a post or page.
+Just go to the Document tab and change the URL Slug under the permalink drop down.
+See the image below.

 Caution: Don’t change the permalink of a published post or page.
 If you do, It will create broken links and harm your blog’s SEO.

-If you are just launching your blog, you can choose a permalink structure from WordPress dashboard.
+If you are just launching your blog, you can choose a permalink structure from the WordPress dashboard.

-To choose a permalink structure, login to your WordPress dashboard and got to setting > permalink.
+To choose a permalink structure, login to your WordPress dashboard and got to Settings > Permalinks.

 On the screen that appears, select the radio button of a permalink structure and save the change.